 PLANNING SCHEME REQUIREMENT

 Acceptable Solutions Performance Criteria

 7.7.1 Stormwater Drainage and Disposal

 A1 P1

-Stormwater from new impervious surfaces must be disposed of by gravity to public stormwater infrastructure.
-Stormwater from new impervious surfaces must be managed by any of the following:
+Stormwater from new impervious surfaces must be disposed of by gravity to public stormwater Stormwater from new impervious surfaces must be managed by any of the following:

-(a) disposed of on-site with soakage devices having regard to the suitability of the site, the system design and water sensitive urban design principles;
+astructure. (a) disposed of on-site with soakage devices having regard to the suitability of the site, the system design and water sensitive urban design principles;

 (b) collected for re-use on the site;

-(c) disposed of to public stormwater infrastructure via a pump system which is designed, maintained and managed to
+disposed of to public stormwater infrastructure via a pump system which is designed, maintained and managed to

+Agenda (Open Portion) City Planning Committee Meeting - 28/6/2021 Page 196 ATTACHMENT B

 PLANNING SCHEME REQUIREMENT minimise the risk of failure to the satisfaction of the Council.

-Stormwater from impervious surfaces will be disposed of by gravity to public stormwater infrastructure.
-Refer to the preliminary services plan prepared by Gandy and Roberts in Appendix G for further details.

-A stormwater system for a new development must incorporate water sensitive urban design principles for the treatment and disposal of stormwater if any of the following apply:

-- (a) the size of new impervious area is more than 600m2: - (b) new car parking is provided for more than 6 cars: - (c) a subdivision is for more than 5 lots.

-A stormwater system for a new development must incorporate a stormwater drainage system of a size and design sufficient to achieve the stormwater quality and quantity targets in accordance with the State Stormwater Strategy 2010, as detailed in Table E7.1 unless it is not feasible to do so.
+Planner Response Stormwater from impervious surfaces will be disposed Refer to the preliminary services plan prepared by Ga The acceptable solution (A1) is met.
+A2 A stormwater system for a new development must incorporate water sensitive urban design principles for the treatment and disposal of stormwater if any of the following apply: (a) the size of new impervious area is more than 600m2; (b) new car parking is provided for more than 6 cars; (c) a subdivision is for more than 5 lots.
+A stormwater system for a new development must incorporate a stormwater drainage system of a size and design sufficient to achieve the stormwater quality and quantity targets in accordance with the State Stormwater Strategy 2010, as detailed in Tabl E7.1 unless it is not feasible to do so.